Detroit Motor Show 2022: success or failure? | Automotive News

 The people

 As soon as the turnstiles opened, the crowds came in large numbers.
 The giant duck, present in front of Place Huntington, delighted children and families.
 They were also able to line up to try out the Jeep route to discover the capabilities of the Wrangler, or go to the Ford kiosk to get into the F-150 Lightning electric pickup truck.
-We could see the children having fun like crazy in front of full-size dinosaurs and everyone could admire the shows featuring the flying cars present at the Show.
+We might see the children having fun like crazy in front of full-size dinosaurs and everyone might admire the shows featuring the flying cars present at the Show.

 On Friday evening, downtown was buzzing as thousands turned out for a preview of a charity show, happy to take part in the city’s first car party since January 2019.
 And, detail at not to neglect, the temperature is much more pleasant in September than in January in Detroit.